PaulioRandall/p17/README.md

 	// Enable printing for fields store.
 	export let fields = false // unless 'values' and 'errors' are also false

+	// Enable printing for values store.
+	export let values = false // unless 'fields' and 'errors' are also false

 	// Enable printing for errors store.
 	export let errors = false // unless 'fields' and 'values' are also false
 </script>